-Japan Fair is a free, two-day festival in Bellevue, WA, that celebrates Japanese art and culture.
+Japan Fair is a free, two-day festival in Bellevue, WA across the lake from Seattle that celebrates Japanese art and culture.
 Formerly known as "Aki Matsuri", Japan Fair is a communal endeavor of musicians, artisans, community organizations, and businesses from both Japan and the U.S. who come together to share their products, talents, and knowledge of Japan.
 Through live performances on stage, hands on exhibits, cultural workshops, and vendor booths, the public is immersed in the music, dance, artisanry, and philosophy of Japan.

 Board of Directors

 Tsutomu (Tom) Sasaki

 Japan Fair formed in 2016 as a continuation of the legacy of the “Aki Matsuri”, an annual festival in Bellevue across the lake from Seattle that was presented by the non-profit organization Eastside Nihon Matsuri Association (ENMA).
 The Aki Matsuri was a two-day program that celebrated Japan’s rich cultural heritage, and featured cultural, educational, and fun events for all age groups.
 It was held each Fall season for 18 years and was greatly appreciated by the community.
 In 2016 ENMA retired as a non-profit, and the Aki Matsuri began its transition into a new, sustainable community event.
 This event, headed by a new volunteer team with the goal of carrying on the annual festival tradition, was called Japan Fair.